 - Grant Community High School

-Grant Community High School is pleased to announce the selection of Mr. Steven Hill and Mr. Fred Loffredo to the Hall of Fame.
+Grant Community High School is pleased to announce the selection of Mr. Howard “Bud” Scott (in memoriam), Mr. William Lomas, and Mr. Mark Barczak to the Hall of Fame.